brainswitchMedia/Cinder-Samples/GPU3DLinesWithDepth/README.md

 and Sergejs Kovrovs's article: https://gist.github.com/kovrov/a26227aeadde77b78092b8a962bd1a91

-This sample shows 2 depth calculation methods with diferent rendering results.
+This sample shows 2 depth calculation methods with different rendering results.
 * The first one and the second one use gl_FragDepth and the Z-Buffer.
 * In the third one the depth calculation is done manualy.